 The sheer size of the stadium is clear to the observer.
 It is 300 meters long and 225 meters wide.
 Berlin's impressive Olympic Stadium can today accommodate no less than 74,228 fans!

 In the compound right next to the stadium, there is also the German Sports Forum, and next to it is the ‘May Field’ Square, where a bell tower stands, which also houses the Landmark Hall.
-At the end of the route is the entertainment facility "Forest Stage".
+At the end of the route is the entertainment facility "Forest Stage."

-For soccer fans, this Stadium is must see.
+For soccer fans, this stadium is must see.
 Here many soccer matches take place, many of which by the Herta Berlin group, whose home field is here.
 The Berlin Olympic Stadium also hosts important and significant athletics competitions.
 Aside from sports events, there are quite a few performances and concerts of famous bands and singers from around the world.

 Many come to the compound to tour it.
 At the visitors' center of the Berlin Olympic Stadium, one can join guided tours, or take independent tours of the stadium.
-Tourist are mostly impressed by the size, strength and beauty of the renovated stadium and finally, there’s always the souvenir shop to walk around as well.
+Tourists are mostly impressed by the size, strength and beauty of the renovated stadium and finally, there’s always the souvenir shop to walk around as well.

 The Berlin Olympic Stadium was set up for the 1936 Olympic Games when the Nazi regime wanted to show off its power and capabilities in sports as well.
-In this Olympics, to the dismay of the Nazi enemy Hitler, an African American runner named Jesse Evans won the 100-meter race.
+In this Olympics, to the dismay of the Nazi enemy Hitler, an African American runner named Jesse Owens won the 100-meter race.
 The Nazi oppressor was very unhappy with the win and left the field before handing out the medals.
 Since then many events have occurred here, and many competitions have taken place.

 In 2009, the world championship in athletics was held at the Berlin Olympic Stadium, where a world record of the 100-meters race was set by Usain Bolt.
 The competitions in the stadium continue and never stop for a moment, including the soccer Champions League in 2015.